bmsrangel/grpc_playground/README.md

 After compiling the `.proto` files, the messages will be regular classes with their own acessor methods and serialization methods, and the services "interfaces" the developer will implement when developing the service in the server.
 The client classes are also automatically generated.

-The compilation command for a single file is:
+For Dart applications, the compilation command for a single file is:

 ```bash
 protoc --dart_out=grpc:lib/src/generated -Iprotos protos/hello_world.proto